 The scope of this undertaking was enormous for those times, both in terms of the amount of work and the scale of workmanship.
 The sewage system not only concerned the regulation of the outflow of sewage from homes, but also dealt with the transformation of streams into underground channels that converged in the well-known Cloaca Maxima.
 These works merged Rome into a large area that could be subjected to further urbanization.
 These activities included tufting all streets in Rome, which efficiently improved the quality of transport throughout the city.
 The Forum area was also paved with a red rock called the ore – which was an impressive undertaking.

 At that time, the temple of Jupiter, the Greatest and Best, was built on the Capitol, which with its dimensions (74 x 53m) beat similar temples in Italy.
-Worshiping Jupiter was closely associated with further efforts to establish Rome’s domination over the cities-states of Lazio.
+Worshiping Jupiter was closely associated with further efforts to establish Rome’s domination over the cities-states of Latium.

 Latium peoples using the Latin language developed in a similar way to the Greek polis during the Royal period.
 Belonging to this group did not depend, however, on the language used by the city’s population, but on whether the city delegation took part in the celebration of Jupiter’s Latin worship on the Albanian Mountain (Monte Cavo).

 During the royal period Rome reached the largest possible territorial range related to the settlement of uninhabited areas.
-Further conquests in Lazio could only take place as a result of the conquest of other city-states.
+Further conquests in Latium could only take place as a result of the conquest of other city-states.
 However, Rome’s involvement in smaller or larger wars was an unfavorable solution for the city.
 Rome’s advantage over cities in the region was so great that the subordination of city-states was only a matter of time.
-This did not mean, however, that the Roman kings completely postponed the problem of unifying Lazio.
+This did not mean, however, that the Roman kings completely postponed the problem of unifying Latium.
 Rome pursued an aggressive policy of economic dependence of city-states and signing alliances favorable to Rome.
 It also meant that Roman kings had sometimes led armies that were supposed to pacify a rebel city-state.

 Such a loose alliance between Rome and city-states continued throughout the Royal period.
-The proof of this state of affairs is the Roman Carthaginian Treaty of the first year of the existence of the Roman Republic which regulated the presence of Carthaginians in Lazio.
+The proof of this state of affairs is the Roman Carthaginian Treaty of the first year of the existence of the Roman Republic which regulated the presence of Carthaginians in Latium.
 One of the points of the treaty was the obligation to return Rome to the city-state conquered by Carthaginians.

 The Kingdom period in Rome’s history also left its mark on the city’s inhabitants.
 The reign of Servis Tulius and his social reforms formed the basis for the republican regime.
 This penultimate king was also the first who was not chosen by the people.
 The changeling carried out social and political reforms that consisted in transforming Rome into a densely inhabited city (about 80,000 inhabitants).
 Walled Rome, apart from Quirinal and Palatine, was sparsely populated.
 According to the Servian reform, a Roman citizen had to live in the city despite being engaged in agriculture.